Research

 Ongoing projects

 - To understand the risk of arbovirus infections in Belgium, we study the vector competence of local and invasive mosquitoes for important arboviruses in combination with local mosquito surveillance in Leuven and the surrounding areas.
+We recently showed that Belgian Culex pipiens mosquitoes can transmit West Nile virus.
+Currently we are investigating if Oropouche virus can be transmitted by European mosquitoes (in collaboration with Prof. Ruth Müller and Dr. Marco Brustolin, ITM, Antwerp)

 - In collaboration with the Laboratory of Viral Metagenomics at KU Leuven, we are studying the virome of tropical and native mosquitoes.
 Furthermore, we investigate whether the virome impacts the ability of mosquitoes to transmit arboviruses.